rematch/rematch/docs/plugins/loading.md

 - [`name`] (_string?_): key for the loading model in your store.
 If you name it "custom", loading state can be accessed from _state.custom_. **Defaults to _loading_**.
 - [`asNumber`] (_boolean?_): loading plugin by default keeps track of running effects using booleans, so for example: _state.loading.global === true_.
 You can change that behaviour and use numbers instead - plugin will keep track of the number of times an effect was executed, for example: _state.loading.global === 5_.
 Defaults to _false_. **Deprecated, use `type` instead**
-- [`type`] (_"number"|"boolean"|"detailed"_): Loading plugin by default keeps track of running effects using booleans, but sometimes you want to track errors and if the promise is resolved, in that case you can use `detailed`.
+- [`type`] (_"number"|"boolean"|"full"_): Loading plugin by default keeps track of running effects using booleans, but sometimes you want to track if the effect promise is resolved to an Error, or loading, or if the promise is resolved correctly, in that case you can use `full`.
 If you want to track the number of times an effect was executed, you can use `number` instead.
 - [`whitelist`] (_string[]?_): an array of effects names that you want to use loading plugin for.
 If defined, plugin will work only for the whitelisted effects.
 - [`blacklist`] (_string[]?_): an array of effects names that you **don't want** to use loading plugin for.
 If defined, plugin will work for all effects except those blacklisted.